EspinosaSalvador/Regex-what-we-need-to-know-by-Salvador/Develop/gist-template.md

 most of the time flags are used after the closing statement all the way at the end.

-- g

-a global flag that enables the regular expression to find more than one instance of an input string.
+- g The global flag that enables the regular expression to find more than one instance of an input string.

-- i

-the regular expression matches case-insensitively thanks to the case-insensitive parameter.
+- i the regular expression matches case-insensitively thanks to the case-insensitive parameter.

-- m

-The multiline flag causes the ^ and $ anchors to match the start and end of each line rather than the start and end of the whole input string.
+- m The multiline flag causes the ^ and $ anchors to match the start and end of each line rather than the start and end of the whole input string.

-- s

-The. character is made to match any character, including line terminators, thanks to the dot-all flag.
+- s The character is made to match any character, including line terminators, thanks to the dot-all flag.

-- u

-Unicode support is enabled with the unicode flag, which also changes how some metacharacters function.
+- u Unicode support is enabled with the unicode flag, which also changes how some metacharacters function.

-- y

-sticky flag, which makes the regular expression match only at the current position in the input string.
+- y Sticky flag, which makes the regular expression match only at the current position in the input string.

 ```
 const regex = /^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/gi;